 DON’T give a false headline just to drive traffic.

 Writing a headline is short, fast, and easy (especially after reading this article).
 There’s literally a formula for you.
 But even with this, don’t write headlines with false claims if your content doesn’t really match what you’re giving away.
 There’s no better and quicker way to lose trust with your peeps than to lie.

 DO craft headlines and permalinks that contain your keyword.

 Permalinks help in your search engine rankings so make sure your links contain the keywords you used in your headline.

 One time I was browsing on Pinterest and came across an article I really wanted to read.
-I was already familiar with the influencer (she has a big online presence) so when I clicked through to read it, it lead me to another site.
-Naturally, that lead me to believe she (or someone) changed the link so a big influencer’s pin lead a reader to another site.
+I was already familiar with the influencer (she has a big online presence) so when I clicked through to read it, it leads me to another site.
+Naturally, that leads me to believe she (or someone) changed the link so a big influencer’s pin leads a reader to another site.

 They always say it’s about the 80/20 rule.
 You should spend 20% of your time creating your content and 80% of the efforts on promoting your content.
 Don’t sell your articles short, give it a nice bow on the top.